 A series of self-paced training webinars are available on the HOS website.
 The webinars run approximately 30 minutes in length and may be accessed at any time at the convenience of the user.
-To access the webinars, go to the Trainings section under the Resources page on the HOS website (www.HOSonline.org).
+To access the webinars, go to the Trainings section under the Resources page on the HOS website.

-- Introduction to the Medicare Health Outcomes Survey (HOS): A basic training session appropriate for MAOs that are new to the HOS and HOS-M or those wanting to obtain an overview of the HOS.
+- Introduction to the Medicare Health Outcomes Survey (HOS): A basic training session appropriate for MAOs that are new to the HOS and HOS-M or others seeking to obtain an overview of the HOS.
 In addition, the introductory training program provides some practical guidance about how to obtain HOS reports and data. - Getting the Most from Your Medicare Health Outcomes Survey (HOS) Baseline Report: An intermediate training session that builds on the information from the basic tutorial described above.
-The training discusses maximizing use of the HOS report to provide information on the health of members and incorporating chronic care improvement programs (CCIPs).
-Many concepts covered are applicable to HOS-M reports as well.
+The training discusses maximizing use of the HOS Baseline Report to provide information on the health of Medicare Advantage (MA) members and incorporating chronic care improvement programs (CCIPs) in quality improvement activities.
+Many concepts covered are also applicable to HOS-M Reports.